-Anxiety disorders include nine classes of psychiatric diseases and represent the most prevalent psychiatric conditions with an estimated prevalence of 18% among adults, and more than 28% over a lifetime.
-Despite the high personal and societal costs of anxiety disorders, relatively few therapeutic targets have been identified and current threatments are limited and have side effects.
-The main reason for these limitation is that we still do not understand the neural substrate underlying these pathologies.
-A leading hypothesis posits that anxiety disorders are caused by dysfunctions of neural circuits encoding emotional valence.
-Brain regions encoding emotional valence have been identified in humans and animal models, but the functional role of the circuits including these regions are just starting to be identified.
+Anxiety disorders include four major classes of psychiatric diseases (DSM-5) and represent the most prevalent psychiatric conditions, with an estimated prevalence of 18% among adults, and more than 28% over a lifetime.
+Despite the high personal and societal costs of anxiety disorders, few therapeutic targets have been identified for the treatment of anxiety, and available treatments have limitations.

 Our research is funded by the Région Nouvelle Aquitaine (Neurocampus Project), the Excellence initiative of the University of Bordeaux and the ATIP-Avenir Program of CNRS and INSERM.

 The serotonergic system of the central nervous system (CNS) has been implicated in a broad range of physiological functions and behaviors, such as cognition, mood, social interaction, sexual behavior, […]

 The serotonin (5-HT) system is the target of multiple anxiolytics, including Buspirone, which is a partial agonist of the serotonin 1A receptor (5-HT1A).
 Similarly, ligands of the serotonin 2A receptor […]

 The amygdala complex is a diverse group of more than thirteen nuclei, segregated in five major groups: the basolateral (BLA), central (CeA), medial (MeA), cortical (CoA) and basomedial (BMA) amygdala nuclei. […]